Lucas-Dfr/CrossCorrelationSearch/README.md

 - `/numpy/` and `/pandas/` for handling files containing data
 - `/os/` and `/shutil/` for handling files and paths
 - `/time/` for performance measurement
-- `/matplotlib/` for plot using the SciencePlots module.
-Just type `> pip install SciencePlots`. (https://github.com/garrettj403/SciencePlots)
+- `/matplotlib/` for plots using the SciencePlots module.
+Just type `> pip install SciencePlots`. (details at https://github.com/garrettj403/SciencePlots)